Table of Contents

 A TOTP software token is generally an authenticator application on a mobile device (like Authy or Google Authenticator) that displays the current code on the phone screen.

-Unlike passwords – which are static and can be easily stolen – a TOTP code changes at set time intervals (usually 30 to 90 seconds) and is very difficult for attackers to compromise.
-This makes TOTP authentication a strong second factor in a multi-factor authentication (MFA) or two factor authentication (2FA) flow.
+Unlike passwords, which are static and can be easily stolen, a TOTP code changes at set time intervals (usually 30 to 90 seconds) and is difficult for attackers to compromise.
+This makes TOTP a strong second factor in multi-factor authentication (MFA) or two factor authentication (2FA).

-Before going into specifics, it’s important to understand how OTP generation algorithms work in general.
+TOTP works like other OTPs, with the addition of a timer that regenerates the code at regular intervals.
+Before going into the specifics of time constraints, it’s important to understand how OTP generation algorithms work in general.
 Two inputs are used to generate OTP codes:

 A seed.
 This is a static secret key that is shared between the token and the server.
 It is created when a new account is established on the authentication server.

 In TOTP, the seed is a secret key that is shared between the authentication server and the token during first-time use.
-The moving factor used by the TOTP algorithm is Unix time.
+The moving factor used by the TOTP algorithm is typically Unix time or a unit that’s derived from it.
 This algorithm uses a form of symmetric key cryptography since the same key is used by both the client and the server to independently generate the OTP.

 Authentication using TOTP consists of two stages:

 Registration, where the server generates the seed and communicates it to the client.
-Registration happens once, when the user chooses TOTP as their preferred 2FA factor for an app.
+This happens once, when the user chooses TOTP as their preferred 2FA factor for an app.

-Validation, where the client generates a TOTP code using the seed and moving factor and passes it on to the server for validation.
-Validation happens every time a user tries to authenticate using TOTP.
+Validation, where the client generates a code and passes it on to the server for validation.
+This happens every time a user tries to authenticate using TOTP.

 TOTP registration

-Here’s a simplified flow when TOTP authenticator apps are registered:
+Here’s a simplified flow for when TOTP authenticator apps are registered:

 Step 1: The user enters their username and presents the first factor of authentication.
 They then choose authenticator apps as their preferred second factor while setting up 2FA.